Chemical and Materials Engineering:

 Email: | xingqi3@ualberta.ca |

-Brief Description: Radio wave propagation models can be derived by physics-based methods (e.g., ray-tracing, full-wave electromagnetic modeling techniques).
+Brief Description: The emergence of new wireless communication technologies and systems creates an urgent need for intelligent planning of a plethora of existing and emerging B5G/6G wireless services.
+To this end, radio wave propagation models are a necessary prerequisite, as they can predict the signal levels created by a system of transmitters in a given environment.
+Such models can be used to optimize the position of network access points, assess interference from and towards neighbouring systems and perform network-level performance evaluation studies.
+Radio wave propagation models can be derived by physics-based methods (e.g., ray-tracing, full-wave electromagnetic modeling techniques).
 However, the development of physics-based models demands a high level of relevant expertise and computational resources that can, in practice, be prohibitive for real-time B5G/6G wireless applications.
-This project aims to explore a data-driven approach that can lead to computationally efficient, high-fidelity radio wave propagation models, without performing a channel simulation, by leveraging advances in deep learning.
+This project aims to explore a data-driven approach that can lead to computationally efficient, high-fidelity radio wave propagation models, without performing a channel simulation, by leveraging advances in deep learning (e.g., physics-informed neural network, PINN).
+The goal is to build a learning-centred methodology that can recognize the signal propagation and fading characteristics of a channel over a frequency bandwidth, by processing the channel geometry.

 Professor: | Shankar, Karthik (11-384 DICE Bldg) |